 Tips: Leawo iTransfer only works with iTunes installed on your PC.

-These are the methods I can figure out for transferring files between android phones and iOS devices, you may also want to have a try to transfer files from iPhone to android, it will be full of fun.
+These are the methods I can figure out to transfer photos from iPhone to Android devices, you may also want to have a try to transfer files from iPhone to android, it will be full of fun.
 Yet, other methods are waited to be discovered.
 Maybe someday, android iOS file transfer can realize directly via Bluetooth or some simpler ways.